social-research/python-workshop/README.md

 The workshop will use Jupyter Notebooks to edit and write code.
 Students have two options:

+1. Use [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb#recent=true) to work in the cloud via your web browser.
+You will need a Google account to use Colab.
+However, other than that, you do not need to install any specialized software.

-1. Pre-install Python and Jupyter Notebooks locally on your personal computer.
+2. Alternatively, you can pre-install Python and Jupyter Notebooks locally on your personal computer.
 We recommend simply installing [Anaconda](https://www.anaconda.com/products/individual), which comes with both, as well as with the most common data science packages.

-2. Alternatively, you can use [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb#recent=true) to work in the cloud.
-In this case, you do not not need to pre-install any software but you need to have a Google account.
+Unfortunately, we will be unable to provide support for this option, so choose it only if you already have some experience with the software.

 ## Materials